 MC, LPC, NCC

 Tawny received her Bachelor of Arts in Psychology and Master of Counseling from Arizona State University.
-Tawny has five years of behavioral and mental health experience including providing counseling and therapy services with youth, adults, couples, and families.
+Tawny has ten years of behavioral and mental health experience including providing counseling and therapy services with youth, adults, couples, and families.
 Tawny is a Licensed Professional Counselor (LPC) and National Certified Counselor (NCC).
 Prior to Tawny’s counseling career, she was a small business owner and served in the United States Air Force.

 As a behavioral and mental health therapist, Tawny specializes in working with adults and adolescents ages 16 years and older.
 She provides integrative counseling and therapy services based on the needs of the individual, couple, or family.